 Don’t be taken by surprise this winter.
 Take time now to prevent frozen pipes.

-Environment Canada is predicting a milder winter than last year, with the potential for above normal levels of snow and rain.
-That’s bad news for your water pipes.
+Environment Canada is predicting a mild winter season from November to December and average winter temperatures and snow fall from January to March.
 Mild temperatures can lead to a repeating freeze and thaw cycle, which drives frost deeper into the ground, where water pipes are found.

 Tips for preventing frozen pipes

-As a home or business owner, you can prevent frozen pipes on your property by following these simple practices:
+As a home or business owner, you can prevent frozen pipes on your property by taking these simple steps:

 - Insulate water pipes, especially where they enter your home, where they run along outside walls, and in crawl spaces and attics.
 Be sure to use approved materials and follow installation safety instructions.